DIATONIC SCALE IN D

-An example of the opening chord progression I-V is found in Dvorak’s New World Symphony.
-The key of the piece is in D major.
-The diatonic scale for the key of D is shown on the chord map.
+An example of the opening chord progression I-V is found in Dvorak’s New World Symphony in D major.

 listen and identify the progressions: I-V, I-IV, I-iv-v

-An example of the opening chord progression 1-V is found in Dvorak’s New World Symphony.
+An example of the opening chord progression I-V is found in Dvorak’s New World Symphony.

 The I-V opening progression of Beethoven Sonata, Op.
 2, No 3 is given below.

-The progression is completed when the dominant 7th chord resolves to the tonic.
+The progression is closed when the dominant V7 chord resolves to the I chord (tonic).

-The opening progression I-IV is often completed by returning to the I as shown in Schumann, Album for the Young.
+The opening progression I-IV is often closed by returning to the I as shown in Schumann, Album for the Young.